Noise-robust ground state energy estimates from deep quantum circuits: Introduction

 This work is organised as follows.
 First, in Section~\ref{sec2}, we give a brief overview of the QCM method for estimating the ground state energy of a Hamiltonian system.
 Next, we apply the method to the 20-qubit Heisenberg model on IBM Quantum computer hardware, demonstrating the remarkable resilience of the technique to quantum error.
 This is our main result, summarised in Figure~\ref{Fig1}.
-We then provide a theoretical analysis of this apparent noise robustness via an analytic model, showing explicitly that the property holds in the case of a harmonic oscillator under global white noise.
+We then provide a theoretical analysis of this apparent noise robustness via an analytic model, showing the error cancellation explicitly in a simplified model with Heisenberg-like structure under global white noise.
 In Section~\ref{sec3}, we verify the versatility of the QCM approach, studying its robustness to noise for an ensemble of random instances of quantum magnetism Hamiltonians on real devices and under more realistic noisy simulations.
 We build on the idea of using QCM as a quantum heuristic for ground state energy problems by benchmarking it against a `high-temperature' limit from classically computed moments of the maximally mixed state.
 Finally, in Section~\ref{sec4}, we conclude with a discussion and summary of our results.